vienna-rb/vienna-rb.github.io/index.md

 ## Sponsors

-A huge thank you to our sponsors for supporting the Ruby community in Vienna.
-Their backing is what makes the meetup possible ❤️
+<p> A huge thank you to our <strong>amazing sponsors</strong> for supporting Vienna’s Ruby community!
+Your generosity makes these meetups possible ❤️.</p>

 <div class="sponsors">
   <a href="https://rubycentral.org/" >